Getting Started

 We will be using the Modelpy Python package to build our model.
 We'll also import the random module to create our initial data and mutate each node during our timestep function.
 Let's import our modules and then initialize our model.

-from modelpy_abm.main import AgentModel
+from emergent.main import AgentModel

 import random